luchu1993/My3D/README.md

 # My3D
-A Mini Game Engine support OpenGL and DirectX 11.
+A Mini Game Engine based on D3D11 and OpenGL.